la-ruby/silica/README.md

 ## Coding guidelines

-* PR title should start with "WIP" prefix and remove prefix when code is ready for review
+* Start PR with "WIP" in the title (and remove it when ready for review)
+* Name your branch `your-nickname/task-id-task-title-kebab-cased